36B Griva Dighenis Avenue, Nicosia, Cyprus

 Introduction

-Fortified Capital Ltd (“Forticap” or the “External Manager”) is required to make certain sustainability-related disclosures in accordance with the Sustainable Finance Disclosure Regulation (EU) 2019/2088 (“SFDR”) and the Taxonomy Regulation (EU) 2020/852 (the “Taxonomy Regulation”).
+Fortified Capital Ltd (“Forticap” or the “AIFM”) is required to make certain sustainability-related disclosures in accordance with the Sustainable Finance Disclosure Regulation (EU) 2019/2088 (“SFDR”), Commission Delegated Regulation (EU) 2022/1288 supplementing SFDR (the “SFDR RTS”), and the Taxonomy Regulation (EU) 2020/852 (the “Taxonomy Regulation”).
 These regulations establish transparency obligations for financial market participants with respect to the integration of sustainability risks, the consideration of adverse sustainability impacts and the classification of financial products.
 These regulations require both entity-level and product-level disclosures to enhance transparency and comparability across the financial sector.

 Forticap manages several alternative investment funds.
-All funds except one are classified as Article 6 SFDR financial products, meaning they integrate sustainability risks only to the extent necessary for prudent risk management and do not promote environmental or social characteristics and do not have a sustainable investment objective.
+All funds except one are classified as Article 6 SFDR financial products, meaning they integrate sustainability risks as part of the overall investment and risk analysis only to the extent that they are judged materially relevant to financial risk and return, and do not promote environmental or social characteristics and do not have a sustainable investment objective.

-Green Melon Energies Fund an investment compartment of Green Melon RAIF V.C.I.C.
-Plc, managed by Forticap, is classified as an Article 8 SFDR financial product, meaning that it promotes environmental characteristics but does not have a sustainable investment objective and does not commit to making “sustainable investments” within the meaning of Article 2(17) SFDR.
+Green Melon Energies Fund an investment compartment of Green Melon RAIF F.C.I.C.
+Plc (the “RAIF”), managed by Forticap, is classified as an Article 8 SFDR financial product, meaning that it promotes environmental characteristics but does not have a sustainable investment objective and does not commit to making “sustainable investments” within the meaning of Article 2(17) SFDR

 1. ENTITY-LEVEL DISCLOSURES

-Fortified Capital Ltd (the “External Manager”) integrates sustainability risks into its investment decision-making process and ongoing risk monitoring where such risks are considered relevant and material to the strategy, asset class and geography of the relevant fund.
+Forticap integrates sustainability risks into its investment decision-making process and ongoing risk monitoring where such risks are considered relevant and material to the strategy, asset class and region of the relevant fund.

-For funds classified as Article 6 SFDR financial products, sustainability risks are considered as part of the overall risk assessment to the extent that they may materially affect the financial performance or risk profile of the investment, but these products do not promote environmental or social characteristics and do not have a sustainable investment objective.
+• For funds classified as Article 6 SFDR financial products, sustainability risks (e.g. climate, environmental, social or governance issues that could affect value) are assessed as part of the overall investment and risk analysis, to the extent that they may materially affect the financial performance or risk/return of the investment.
+These products do not promote environmental or social characteristics and do not pursue sustainable investment as an objective.

 Forticap’s broader investment philosophy remains centered on long-term financial performance, risk-adjusted returns and capital preservation across its strategies (Private Equity, Hedge Funds, and Real Estate).
 Sustainability risks are considered to the extent that they may have a material impact on those objectives.